jorge0717/TFM/README.md

 # TFM
-This repository contains the analysis code and rendered reports used in my Master’s Thesis (TFM).
+This repository contains the analysis code used in my Master’s Thesis (TFM).

 > **“Metabolomic Analysis in HIV/HCV Coinfected Patients: Impact of HCV Eradication and Gender Differences”**